thaddpomarejos/homelab-projects/03-InstallinTailScale/README.md

 ## Step 6 - Fix the LXC Configuration

-When trying to start CT 102, Proxmox returned:
+When trying to start the container, Proxmox returned:

 ```text
 unable to parse value of 'features'